javalikescript/luajls/doc_topics/manual.md

 The logging levels are `ERROR`, `WARN`, `INFO`, `CONFIG`, `DEBUG`, `FINE`, `FINER`, `FINEST`.
 The log information consists in a message string, additional arguments could be passed to be formated in the message as for `string.format`.

+The following additional specifiers are available.

+* The specifier `t` or `T` stringifies the table argument
+* The specifier `l` formats a string or a table argument to its size
+* The specifier `x` or `X` formats a string argument to hexadecimal

 ```lua
 local logger = require('jls.lang.logger')